openstack-archive/fuel-docs/pages/installation-fuel-ui/network-issues.rst

 adapters.
 Basically networking works as this being a 3 bridges, in each of them the only one VMs interfaces is connected.
 It means there is only L2 connectivity between VMs on interfaces with the same name.
-If you try to move, for example, management network to eth1 on controller node, and the same network to eth2 on the compute, then there will be no connectivity between OpenStack services in spite of being configured to live on the same VLAN.
+If you try to move, for example, management network to eth1 on Controller node, and the same network to eth2 on the Compute, then there will be no connectivity between OpenStack services in spite of being configured to live on the same VLAN.
 It is very easy to validate network settings before deployment by clicking the "Verify Networks" button.